 What additional health and safety precautions is the museum taking?

-The museum is undertaking a massive effort to help fight the spread of COVID-19, including:
+The museum has undertaken a massive effort to help fight the spread of COVID-19, including:

 - adding new hand sanitizer stations and sneeze guards

-- hiring a new full-time custodian to implement a new and improved cleaning/disinfection protocol (he started June 2)
+- hiring a new full-time custodian to implement a new cleaning/disinfection protocol

 - requiring training, assessments, and daily screenings for all staff and volunteers working on site

 - facilitating flexible worksites and schedules for staff during the height of the pandemic